fitzchivalrik/TrailsofReading/README.md

 # Trails of Reading WIP

 Kanji reading exercises taken from the Trails series.
-Click [here](#TODO) for the deployed PWA.
+Click [here](#https://fitzchivalrik.github.io/TrailsofReading/) for the deployed PWA.
 Intended as additional reading exercises when learning Kanji with [KKLC](https://keystojapanese.com/how-to-study/).
-Wanikani etc. ordering is TODO.
+Other ordering (Wanikani etc.) is even more untested.

 **BEWARE**: As those lines are straight outta the games they are **_full of spoilers_**.
 Do not read if you are not up to date.
-Settings to exclude games (and a certain door) might come at a later date.
-Vote on the corresponding issue if you would like to see such a feature.

 A few notes: